danielsteman/web-rs/articles/blog13.md

 build-backend = "poetry.core.masonry.api"
 ```

-Using a Gitlab personal access token (PAT), it's possible to build and publish this package from your local machine.
+Using a GitLab personal access token (PAT), it's possible to build and publish this package from your local machine.
 But the preferred channel is the continuous delivery (CD) pipeline, that runs only after new code is merged into your `(main|master)` branch.
 A simple pipeline that does this looks like this.

 ```yaml
 stages: